alb2k/fuel-filling-service/docs/Heroku.md

 Choose your region, add a name (the app will be available under that ``https://<name>.herokuapp.com``) and then click create app.

 ### Deploying the project using GitHub
-Great, now we have a new app on heroku but there isn't actually anything running, because nothing was deployed.
+Great, now we have a new app on heroku... but there isn't actually anything running, because nothing was deployed.

-So how can the code be deployed?
+So how can we deploy code (from GitHub)?<br>
 There are 2 ways:
-* Setup a deployment pipeline directly in heroku
+* Setup a deployment pipeline directly in Heroku
 * Write a [GitHub actions](https://github.com/features/actions) workflow that builds and deploys the code

-I wanted to stay independent from Heroku and - through the fact that I already had experience with GitHub Actions - I ultimatively choose those.
+I wanted to stay independent from Heroku and - through the fact that I already had experience with GitHub Actions - I ultimately choose those.

 #### Setting up secrets
 There have to be some [secrets stored for the coming GitHub Actions workflow](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository):